hugobarzano/apigena/README.md

-# LProductosSoftware
+# APIGENA

 ## Description
-Desarrollo De Lineas De Producto Software.
+Api Rest generation as product software line.

 This project aims to API/Rest generation from a data model represented with a json file format.
-This generator is develop with golang using interfaces and templates engine.
+This generator is developed with golang using interfaces and templates engine.
 Can produce API/Rest services in Go, JavaScript and Python technologies.

-From a high level representation model like this:
+From a high-level representation model like this:
 ```
 {
    "type":"Apple",